rocpengliu/Seq2Sat/README.md

 ## Key features of Seq2Sat

-* **Multifunctional**: Seq2Sat can conduct genotyping for both microsatellite/SSR and SNPs from both target sequencing and GBS/RAD-seq.
+* **Multifunctional**: Seq2Sat can conduct genotyping for both microsatellite/SSR and SNPs from both target sequencing.

 * **Ultra-fast**: ~ 1 second/sample using single thread.